-- If Staff disagrees with the RTA's determination, Staff will discuss with RTSB management, and contact the RTA to resolve the issue, and then accordingly update the RSSIMS incident record. - 6.3.13 As required by Commission GO 164 series, each RTA must submit the Monthly Service Record, Events, Hazard, and Corrective Action Plan Summary Report (formerly known as the Form V See Attachment 11), no later than 30 days after the last day of the month covered by the required reports.
+If Staff disagrees with the RTA's determination, Staff will discuss with RTSB management, and contact the RTA to resolve the issue, and then accordingly update the RSSIMS incident record.

-RTAs are encouraged to submit this form online using the webform at https://ia.cpuc.ca.gov/form/page.aspx?id=23.
-See Attachment 11a.

-- 6.3.14 Upon receipt, Staff will review the "Monthly Service Record, Events, Hazard, and Corrective Action Plan Summary Report" for completeness.
-If the report is not complete, Staff must contact the RTA and note the deficiencies. - 6.3.15 Staff will maintain a file/record of all Initial Accident Reports (formerly known as a Form R) in RSSIMS INCT module. - 6.3.16 As required by 49 CFR 674, each RTA must report incidents to FTA within 30 days via the National Transit Database (NTD) and record for analysis.
+- 6.3.13 Staff will maintain a file/record of all Initial Accident Reports in RSSIMS INCT module. - 6.3.14 Each RTA must report safety events to FTA within 30 days via the

+National Transit Database (NTD) and record for analysis.
 Corrections made to NTD are subsequently reviewed and updated to the State Safety Oversight Reporting online system maintained by FTA.

-If an RTA or Staff later determines that an incident meets the definition of an accident, that event must be reported as set forth in Section 6.3.3 through 6.3.10.
-Incidents include the following:
+If an RTA or Staff later determines that a safety event meets the requirements of an immediately reportable (within 2 hours) safety event, that safety event must be reported as set forth in Section 6.3.3 through 6.3.10.

-- a.
-An injury that is not a serious injury;

-- b.
-One or more injuries requiring medical transportation away from the event; and

-- c.
-Damage to facilities, equipment, rolling stock or infrastructure that disrupts the operations of a rail transit agency.

-- 6.3.17 As required by Commission GO 164 series, each RTA must collect, track and analyze data on occurrences to reduce the likelihood of recurrence and make available for Staff and/or FTA review.
-Occurrences include the following:

-- a.
-No injury

-- b.
-Close calls or near misses;

-- c.
-Safety rule violations;

-- d.
-Violations of safety policies;

-- e.
-Damage to catenary or third-rail equipment that do not disrupt operations; and

-- f.
-Vandalism or theft.

-- 6.3.18 A reportable hazard is any real or potential condition that can cause injury, illness, or death; damage to or loss of the facilities, equipment, rolling stock or infrastructure of a RFGS or damage to the environment.
-A

-hazard is different than "hazardous material spill", which the RTA must report to the National Transit Database within 30 days.
+- 6.3.15 As required by Commission GO 164 series, each RTA must collect, track and analyze data on safety events to reduce the likelihood of recurrence and make available for Staff and/or FTA review.
+Safety Events include the following: - a.
+No injury - b.
+Close calls or near misses; - c.
+Safety rule violations; - b.
+Violations of safety policies; - c.
+Damage to catenary or third-rail equipment that do not disrupt operations; and - d.
+Vandalism or theft. - 6.3.16 A reportable hazard is any real or potential condition that can cause injury, illness, or death; damage to or loss of the facilities, equipment, rolling stock or infrastructure of a RFGS or damage to the environment.
+A hazard is different than "hazardous material spill", which the RTA must report to the National Transit Database within 30 days.
 The RTA does not need to report a hazard to the FTA.
-Examples of hazards reportable to RTSB include but not limited to the following:
+Examples of hazards reportable to RTSB include but not limited to the following: - a.

-- a.
 Red signal violations; - b.
 Signal device failures; - c.
 Near misses with other rail vehicles, employees, automobiles, or pedestrians; - d.
 Door faults including wrong-side door openings or door openings during train movements; - e.
-Equipment failure causing service disruption; and - f.
-Emergency brake application due to equipment failure, unattended aspect or track occupancy. - 6.3.19 Staff must create a record of a reported hazard in the HAZT module of RSSIMS, which includes the Hazard category, identification method, hazard analysis data entries, and track the hazard to closure. - 6.3.20 Courtesy Notice for an incident or occurrence that does not meet the required CPUC reporting criteria, however may generate attention from the media/elected officials.
+Equipment failure causing service disruption; - f.
+Emergency brake application due to equipment failure, unintended aspect or track occupancy; and - g.
+Emergency tabletop exercise/drill findings resulting from after action reports. - 6.3.17 RTAs may use the RTSB's Accident Reporting Webform to report immediately reportable hazards per their PTASP.
+Staff must create a record of a reported hazard in the HAZT module of RSSIMS, which includes the Hazard category, identification method, hazard analysis data entries, and track the hazard to closure.